rmbolger/Posh-ACME/docs/Functions/Set-PAAccount.md

 ## Description

-This function allows you to switch between ACME accounts for a particular server.
+This function allows you to switch between ACME accounts on a server.
 It also allows you to update the contact information associated with an account, deactivate the account, or replace the account key with a new one.

+!!! note
+    Some ACME CAs do not support all types of account modifications.

 ## Examples

-### Example 1
+### Example 1: Switch Accounts

 ```powershell
 Set-PAAccount -ID 1234567